donovanh/donovanh.github.com/_posts/2013-10-13-your-own-blog-1.markdown

 In part two I will cover setting up pagination on the home page, how to create custom icons, adding some discussion options and social sharing, and finally deploy the finished blog.

-You should follow me on Twitter [here](http://mastodon.ie/@donovanh) for an alert on the next part!
+You should follow me on Mastodon [here](http://mastodon.ie/@donovanh) for an alert on the next part!